mklugmpa/makehaus-js/README.md

 ![](readme-assets/MakeHaus-Tiles-GitHub-Readme.jpg)

 For more information on the MakeHaus module system please visit the [makehaus.makeproaudio.com](MakeHaus Website) (sorry, only in German only at this very point in time).
-Also please visit the [http://wiki.makeproaudio.com/index.php/Main_Page](MakeHaus Developer Documentation Wiki) for an in-depth overview.
+Also please visit the [MakeHaus Developer Documentation Wiki](http://wiki.makeproaudio.com/index.php/Main_Page) for an in-depth overview.